Hyperion-BT/helios-book/src/chapter_1/05_Methods_and_Associated_Functions.md

 const result: Rational = example_rational.add(example_rational)
 ```

 Methods are accessed using a `.` (i.e. a dot).
-Methods cannot modify `self` as all Helios values are immutable.
+Methods cannot modify `self` as all Helios values are immutable (instead they should return new instantations of the own type).

 > **Note:** `self` is a reserved word and can only be used for the first argument of a method.
 The `self` argument is always implicitely typed and can't have a type annotation.